Denver DUI Drugs Attorney

 Defending Against Driving Under The Influence Of Drug Charges in Colorado

-If you are facing charges for a drug-related DUI in Denver, do not hesitate to put the aggressive defense of Fife Luneau, P.C. on your side.
+If you are facing charges for a drug-related DUI in Denver, do not hesitate to put the aggressive defense of Fife Luneau, P.C., on your side.
 Our team is backed by 30+ years of combined experience and is dedicated to fighting for your rights.
-We recognize that this may be an overwhelming time and are here to represent you.
+We recognize that this may be an overwhelming time, and we are here to represent you.
 You don’t need to carry the burden of this process alone.
 Let us help.

 Get the aggressive defense you need to fight your charges.
 Call our Denver DUI drug lawyers for a FREE initial consultation.

 Although the consumption of marijuana is legal in Colorado, driving while high can result in DUI charges.
 State law specifies that five nanograms of active THC in the blood qualifies as driving under the influence, and the police can also arrest you for observed impairment.
 The state can charge you with a DUI for any level of prohibited drug in your system.